pHo9UBenaA/chrome-extension-doc-snapshot/__snapshot__/printing.md

 The `submitJob()` method requires three things.

 - A `ticket` structure specifying which capabilities of the printer are to be used.
 If the user needs to select from available capabilities, you can retrieve them for a specific printer using `getPrinterInfo()`.
-- A `SubmitJobRequest` structure, which specifies the printer to use, and the file or date to print.
+- A `SubmitJobRequest` structure, which specifies the printer to use, and the file or data to print.
 This structure contains a reference to the `ticket` structure.
 - A blob of the file or data to print.

 Calling `submitJob()` triggers a dialog box asking the user to confirm printing.
 Use the [`PrintingAPIExtensionsAllowlist`](https://chromeenterprise.google/policies/#PrintingAPIExtensionsAllowlist%22) to bypass confirmation.